alexberriman/newtondb/README.md

 ### Adapters

 An Adapter is what Newton uses to read and write to a data source.
-Put simply, an Adapter is a class with both a `read` and `write` method to be able to read from and write changes to your data source.
-Newton does its best to infer the adapter you're wanting to use based on the original argument passed to it.
-For example:
+In simple terms, an Adapter is merely an instance of class with both a `read` and `write` method to be able to read from and write changes to your data source.

+When instantiating Newton, you can either pass through an explicit instance of an Adapter, or you can pass through your data directly and Newton will attempt to infer and instantiate an adapter on your behalf using the following rules:

-- If a data object of a certain shape is passed to it, Newton will instantiate a new `MemoryAdapter` instance.
+- If an array of objects, or an object whose properties are all arrays is passed through, Newton will instantiate a new `MemoryAdapter` instance.
-- If a file path is passed to it, Newton will instantiate a new `FileAdapter` instance.
+- If a file path is passed through, Newton will instantiate a new `FileAdapter` instance.
-- If a URL is passed to it, Newton will instantiate a new `UrlAdapter` instance.
+- If a URL is passed through, Newton will instantiate a new `UrlAdapter` instance.

-You can extend Newton by creating your own Adapters and passing instances of those adapters through when you instantiate your database.
-For more information, see [custom adapters](#custom-adapters).
+You can extend Newton by creating your own Adapters and passing instances of those adapters through when you instantiate Newton.
+For more information, see [using custom adapters](#using-custom-adapters).

 ### Input data